Persistent Homotopy Groups of Metric Spaces: Stability of Persistent Homotopy Groups

 Thus,

-Thus, the best approximation of $\dgh(T^2,C)$ given by persistence diagrams is obtained at homological dimension $2$.
-Now let us see that the same lower bound for $\dgh(T^2,C)$ can already be realized by the interleaving distance between persistent fundamental groups.
+Thus, in this case the best approximation to $\dgh(\bbT^2,C)$ given by persistence diagrams is obtained at homological dimension $2$.
+Now let us see that the same lower bound for $\dgh(\bbT^2,C)$ can already be realized by the interleaving distance between persistent fundamental groups.
 Recall that

-We claim that Indeed, because the composition of group homomorphisms $\Z\ast \Z\to \Z\times\Z\to \Z\ast \Z$ can never be $\Id_{\Z\ast \Z}$, it must be true that $\di(\ppi_1(T^2),\ppi_1(C))\geq \tfrac{\pi}{3}.$ By directly checking that $\ppi_1(T^2)$ and $\ppi_1(C)$ are $\tfrac{\pi}{3}$-interleaved, we can conclude that $\di(\ppi_1(T^2),\ppi_1(C))= \tfrac{\pi}{3}.$ \end{example}
+We claim that Indeed, because the composition of group homomorphisms $\Z\ast \Z\to \Z\times\Z\to \Z\ast \Z$ can never be $\Id_{\Z\ast \Z}$, it must be true that $\di(\ppi_1(\bbT^2),\ppi_1(C))\geq \tfrac{\pi}{3}.$ By directly checking that $\ppi_1(\bbT^2)$ and $\ppi_1(C)$ are $\tfrac{\pi}{3}$-interleaved, we can conclude that $\di(\ppi_1(\bbT^2),\ppi_1(C))= \tfrac{\pi}{3}.$ \end{example}